i-e-b/node-tree-surgeon/README.md

     - [ ] FuseAway -- remove a node by connecting it's parents to it's children, losing the data in the selected nodes
     - [x] FuseByNode -- remove a node picked by a predicate on that node
     - [ ] FuseByKind -- remove a node picked by kind
-- [ ] Render -- pass each node through a function and compose tree from the results (also, could 'render' relations to get key names and filter?)
-- [ ] Harvest -- return an array of composed sub-trees (by kind, by node?)
-- [x] Compose -- put a decomposed tree back together how it was.
-The composed object will contain auto-generated keys if any were created
-- [ ] Gather -- return an array of sub-trees
-    - [ ] GatherByKind
-    - [ ] GatherByNode
 - [ ] Graft -- insert new subtrees
 - [ ] Disconnect -- the opposite of Fuse, place a new node between a parent and child
 - [ ] Fork -- move some of the values of a node into a new or existing sibling